Kuttiady Assembly constituency

 Kuttiady State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Vatakara Lok Sabha constituency.
-As of the 2021 Assembly elections, the current MLA is K. P. Kunhammed Kutti of CPI (M).
+As of the 2026 Assembly elections, the current MLA is Parakkal Abdulla of IUML.

 Local self-governed segments

 Seven out of the eight local bodies included in the current Kuttiady Assembly constituency were part of the erstwhile Meppayur Assembly constituency before the 2008 delimitation.
 Kuttiady Assembly constituency is composed of the following local self-governed segments: